-This memo analyzes the potential impact of Initiative 50 on school finance.
-Findings indicate that, should Initiative 50 pass at the ballot in November, the state will face significant trouble in the near future funding K-12 education with available resources.
+This memo analyzes the potential impact of Colorado’s proposed Initiative 50 on school finance.
+Findings indicate that, should Initiative 50 pass at the ballot in November, Colorado will face significant trouble in the near future funding K-12 education with available resources.

 Initiative 50 is a constitutional amendment which has already qualified for the November 2024 ballot.
 If passed, yearly growth in statewide property tax revenue collection would be capped at 4 percent.
 If this limit is exceeded, retention of the excess revenue must be approved by voters via a statewide ballot measure.
 Initiative 50 intersects with K-12 funding because property taxes are a main source of revenue for this system.